pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 ##### Using Interactive Sessions with the CDE CLI

-You can interact with the same CDE Session from your local terminal using the ```cde sessions interact``` command.
+You can interact with the same CDE Session from your local terminal using the ```cde session interact``` command.

 Open your terminal and enter ```cde session interact --name InteractiveSession```.
 You will be prompted for your password and then the SparkShell will launch.